-- Feedback from patients was positive about the way staff treat people.
-However, we did receive some negative comments regarding GP consultations. - Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information.
+- Feedback from patients was positive about the way most staff treat people.
+However, there were negative comments about GP consultations in the comment cards.
+The practice was below local and national averages in the GP patient survey for GPs acting with care and concern. - Staff understood patients' personal, cultural, social and religious needs and patients at both practices had daily face to face or telephone access with a translator. - The practice gave patients timely support and information.